Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Shorter thinking is preferable

 The above results suggest that long generations might come with a significant price-tag, not only in running time, but also in performance.
-While more complex questions generally require a greater number of thinking tokens, within an individual example, shorter thinking trajectories are much more likely to be correct.
-This observation challenges the assumption for reasoning LLMs that longer reasoning processes typically improve performance.
+That is, within an individual example, shorter thinking trajectories are much more likely to be correct.
+In \cref{subsec:resolve_conflict} we examine how these results relate to the common assumption that longer trajectories leads to better LLM performance.
 Next, we propose strategies to leverage these findings to improve the efficiency and effectiveness of reasoning LLMs.